What types of programs do you fund?

 Applicants are advised to apply only once per financial year end.
 (June)

 If an application is successful, what are the performance reporting requirements?

-Waratah Education Foundation requires 6-month updates from all grant recipients and a final acquittal report is required upon completion.
+Waratah Education Foundation requests regular updates from all grant recipients and a final acquittal report is required upon completion.
 Waratah Education Foundation will provide each organisation with a standardised acquittal report template.
 Waratah Education Foundation reserves the right to request information relating to the use of its funds to a supported organisation at any time.

 Do you collaborate with other grant giving organisations?

 Yes, Waratah Education Foundation value collaboration and welcomes other funder to get in touch if they wish to collaborate to fund a program.
 The general public are also warmly invited to donate to the Waratah Education Public Ancillary Fund to help increase our reach.
 Please contact email@example.com for further information.